-Insurance concerns: Kaufman also stresses the importance of double-checking that your contractor has their own liability insurance.
+Insurance concerns: Kaufman also stresses the importance of double-checking that your contractor has liability insurance.

-“You need to look very carefully at whether that independent contractor has their own independent business and their own contractor liability insurances,” says Kaufman.
+“You need to look very carefully at whether that independent contractor has their own independent business and their own contractor liability insurances,” Kaufman says.

 Bray agrees on the importance of checking the contractor's business insurance coverage.

-“You should require all contractors to acquire and provide proof of appropriate insurance,” says Bray.
+“You should require all contractors to acquire and provide proof of appropriate insurance,” Bray says.
 “This is especially important if the contractor will be responsible for employees or other workers.”

 When to Hire Employees